praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

    ![](/help/assets/analytics-domreadyaddevent1.png)

 1. Select **[!UICONTROL Event Type]** > **[!UICONTROL DOM Ready]**.
-1. Set the **[!UICONTROL Order]** to 40, so that the rule will run before the rule containing the Analytics &gt; Send Beacon action.
+1. Set the **[!UICONTROL Order]** to 40, so that the rule will run before the rule containing the Analytics > Send Beacon action.

    ![](/help/assets/analytics-configdomreadyevent.png)